qrvey/partner-portal/docs/get-started/glossary.md

 ## V

-**Values** - The type of data item that contains a numerical value, often referred to as a metric.
+**Values** - The type of data item that contains a numerical value, often referred to as a _measure_.

 **Variable** - A system variable - eg the current user name, the system date/time, etc. See also - _Token_.